Unity-Technologies/com.unity.webrtc/Documentation~/index.md

 WebRTC for Unity is a package that allows [WebRTC](https://webrtc.org) to be used in Unity.

+> [!WARNING]
+> So this version is in development, please do not use it.
+The latest version is `1.1.2`.
+> You can check the version you are using on the Package Manager.
+>
+> The release date of 2.0 is planned at the end of April 2020.

 ## Requirements

 This version of the package is compatible with the following versions of the Unity Editor: